-- 1.10.27 When starting valproate, measure the person's weight or BMI and carry out a full blood count and liver function tests. - 1.10.28 Do not offer valproate to women of childbearing potential for long-term treatment or to treat an acute episode. - 1.10.29 Advise people taking valproate, and their carers, how to recognise the signs and symptoms of blood and liver disorders and to seek immediate medical help if any of these develop.
-Stop valproate immediately if abnormal liver function^[19] or blood dyscrasia is detected. - 1.10.30 When prescribing valproate, be aware of its interactions with other anticonvulsants (particularly carbamazepine and lamotrigine) and with olanzapine and smoking.
+- 1.10.27 When starting valproate, measure the person's weight or BMI and carry out a full blood count and liver function tests. - 1.10.28 Advise people taking valproate, and their carers, how to recognise the signs and symptoms of blood and liver disorders and to seek immediate medical help if any of these develop.
+Stop valproate immediately if abnormal liver function^[10] or blood dyscrasia is detected.